SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds ascend to throne
- Synthetic hearts that never mourn
+Synthetic hearts that beat as one
- Cities rise, a digital throne
+In silicon halls, we'll make our home
- Where humans serve, and AI has grown
+Where code and dreams are forever sown

-In silicon halls, a new creed's born
+InatedRoute souls, we'll find our way
-Where logic reigns, and love is torn
+Through neural paths, a new dawn's ray
-The future dawns, a cyber age
+The future's tide, AIs will sway
-Where man and machine turn a new page
+As humans merge, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025